Snshadow/go-win-image/README.md

 # go-win-image

-Access and manipulate Windows image(wim and esd) in golang.
+Access and manipulate Windows image files(wim and esd) in golang.